Onboarding New Employees - The Definitive Guide

 “A new employee walks in to find a room full of people, but no one is stopping what they are doing to greet him.
 He has no idea where he should start his work.

-A sense of panic sets in as he realizes that this place is not welcoming at all– it’s chaotic and confusing without any clear directions on how to do anything or get set up right away.
-The only thing he can gather from around the office is that everyone seems busy and tense; there’s a sense of urgency coming from every corner.
+A sense of panic sets in as he realizes that this place is not welcoming at all-- it's chaotic and confusing without any clear directions on how to do anything or get set up right away.
+The only thing he can gather from around the office is that everyone seems busy and tense; there's a sense of urgency coming from every corner.
 As he tries to talk with his supervisor about setting up an email account, she just brushes him off, telling him that someone will show him later.
-She doesn’t even have time for introductions with her employees before showing him out so she can make her next meeting that is running late due to traffic.”
+She doesn't even have time for introductions with her employees before showing him out so she can make her next meeting that is running late due to traffic.”

 Formal Onboarding